plona/zbxmonitor/README.md

 Path to icons and sounds are relative to ./icons and ./sounds dirs.

 Section `zbxCredenials` is described in `zbxmonitor.config.example`.
 Section `zbxOptions` description:
 - ackOnly - default: True.
 Only unacknowledged messages will be shown.
-If False monitor will show all (acknowledged and unacknowledged) messages.
+If False (or 0) monitor will show all (acknowledged and unacknowledged) messages.
 - icon - default: host in `zbxCredenials`.
 You must have two files in ./icons dir: `host.example.com-ok.png` and `host.example.com-err.png` in this example.
 - ignore_warn - default: False.
 True - SSL warnings will be suppressed (when connecting to Zabbix Server via https)
 - interval - default: 30[s].
 Pooling interval
 - log_truncate - default: False.
-If True log file in ./log will be truncated at start.
+If True (or 1) log file in ./log will be truncated at start.
 - notify - default: True.
 Messages will be send to notification daemon (eg. `dunst`).
-If empty you will be not notified, but status will be still enabled by left or right click on script icon.
+If False (or 0) you will be not notified, but status will be still enabled by left or right click on script icon.
 - port - default: 10051
 - text_mode - default: False.
 If True (or 0) zbxmonitor will work in text mode only.
 It is rather for testing purpose.
 - wav - default: None.
 You must have two files (named aka icons) in ./sounds dir if specified.